Course Of Study Catalog 2025-2026

 EXPLORING ART: (Grade 7/8)

 This course is a full-year course in which students learn the elements and principles of art and the basic skills and knowledge necessary to communicate in each art form, including clay work.
 By experiencing various art activities, students will exercise their powers of observation, test their problem-solving skills, and use their creative imagination.
 This course is intended for students who enjoy art and wish to expand their artistic horizons by working with varied mediums and exploring the history of art and various artists.
 NO PREVIOUS ART EXPERIENCE REQUIRED.
-Recommended donation*: $75 for supplies for student projects which students will take home.
+Recommended donation*: $100 to cover the cost of materials for student projects, which students will take home.

 GUITAR: (Grade 7/8)